SimonJF/east-popl19-artifact/README.md

 ## Introduction

-This is the artifact for Session Types without Tiers: namely, the modifications to the Links programming language to support exception handling and cross-tier session-typed communication.
+This is the artifact for Exceptional Asynchronous Session Type: Session Types without Tiers.

-The artifact consists of a Docker image, along with scripts to install and interact with the image.
+The artifact contains the modified Links programming language with session types and exceptions, and several example applications.
+These are packaged in a Docker image, and we have included scripts to launch the interpreter and the examples.

 We provide several example Links programs:

-  * the cancellation examples in Section 2.1 of the paper (examples/paper-exampels)
+  * the cancellation examples in Section 2.1 of the paper (examples/paper-examples)
   * examples of incorrect implementations of the 2FA server caught by session types in Links (examples/caught-errors)
   * examples of distributed exception handling